 - A. Related sections: - i.
 26 00 00 General Electrical Requirements - ii.
-26 05 26 Grounding and Bonding for Electrical Systems - B. Design Professional shall discuss with Project Manager to determine if the End-User requires a closed transition option.
+26 05 26 Grounding and Bonding for Electrical Systems - B. Design Professional shall discuss with Project Manager to determine if the End-User requires a closed transition option. - C. All new packaged generator installations require coordination of variances and EPA certifications.
+This coordination shall be initiated by the UGA Project Manager during the design phase with UGA Environmental Safety Division's Environmental Affairs Program (706) 542-5801 and shall involve the Design Professional.

-- A. The fuel source shall be natural gas.
-Diesel fuel is not allowed. - B. The emergency power shall be fed through dedicated panelboards via automatic transfer switches equipped with by-pass switches. - C. Transfer switches shall be 3-pole (non-switching neutral).
+A. The fuel source shall be natural gas.
+Diesel fuel is not allowed without UGA and Board of Regents approval.

+- B. The emergency power shall be fed through dedicated panelboards via automatic transfer switches equipped with by-pass switches. - C. Transfer switches installed in conjunction with new generator installations shall be 4-pole (switching neutral).

-- D. Gas line capacity, line size, and pressure shall be confirmed by the natural gas provider for a given generator set. - E. Provide either radiator mounted resistive load bank or separate pad mounted load bank as recommended by the generator manufacturer.
+- D. Gas line capacity, line size, and pressure shall be confirmed by the natural gas provider for a given generator set. - E. Provide either radiator mounted resistive load bank or separate pad mounted load bank as recommended by the generator manufacturer. - F. Packaged generator assemblies shall be by Caterpillar, Cummins, Kohler, or Onan. | New Apr 30, 2020